top of page

 Access to computer with MS Word, internet for research, and email

-Access to 8th edition MLA handbook is recommended
+Access to the 8th edition MLA handbook is recommended

 Teacher: Sloane Simon